RomadHolding/blockchain/README.md

   *	d - the delegate identifier
   *	r - the delegate reputation
   *	![Block2](./Eqn4.gif) - the _block_ is signed with the secret key P_d of the user _d_.
-14. When there is a message Reposnse: Proposal Agree  from (𝑛 - 𝑓) delegates, every delegate understands there is a consensus and the full block is written on the blockchain.
+14. When there is a message Response: Proposal Agree  from (𝑛 - 𝑓) delegates, every delegate understands there is a consensus and the full block is written on the blockchain.
 15. Each delegate who voted in the same way as the entire consensus increases the value s: s = s+1.
-However, for each delegate who made a mistake in voting, the value increases f = f+1.
-As indicated earlier, an increase in values s and f occurs only according to the blockchain independently, but agreed among all the participants in the consensus group.
+However, for each delegate who made a mistake in voting, f = f+1.
+As the messages from step 12 and 13 are written on the blockchain, each delegate can compute the s and f values independently.
 16. The next round begins (goto 5) (yeah, goto haters!)

 ***If there are any violations on 12***, such as:
-  * the data format for the transaction is invalid (see 4.
+  * the data block of the transaction is invalid (see 4.
 Model);
   * the delegate became a speaker out-of-order;
   * the transactions are already on the blockchain;
   * not all contract scripts transactions are completed;
   * double spent is detected;
   * the wrong link to the previous block (the fork attempt);
   * the speaker reputation is not corresponding to the one stated in the message;
-  * the speaker reputation is less θ
+  * the speaker reputation is < θ

 ***the block is considered invalid.*** The delegate that has detected this, does the following:
   * sends the Proposal Failed message.